ferjorosa/ferjorosa.github.io/_posts/2025-06-01-decision-theory-I.md

 But EMV doesn't always tell the whole story.
 What if not making a profit from this project could be disastrous for our company, or on the flip side, a big payout isn't really necessary?
 EMV treats every dollar the same.
 However, real-world decisions often depend on how much risk we're willing to take.

 That's where <a href="https://plato.stanford.edu/entries/rationality-normative-utility/"><u>utility theory</u></a> comes in.
 Instead of just looking at dollar amounts, we give each outcome a "utility score" to show how much it really matters to us.
 EMV assumes linear utility, which only holds if the decision maker is risk-neutral.
 Utility theory allows us to account for different risk preferences.
-Then we calculate an Expected Utility (EU) by weighing these scores by their probabilities, just like we do with EMV.
+Then we calculate an Expected Utility (EU) by weighing these scores by their probabilities (<a href="https://dwulff.github.io/_Goodchoices/Literature/Von%20NeumannMorgenstern1944TheoryOfGamesAndEconomicBehaviour.pdf"><u>von Neumann & Morgenstern, 1944</u></a>), just like we do with EMV.

 **So how do we figure out these utility scores?** We start by anchoring the utility scale to simplify comparisons: